yuewuo/micro-blossom/README.md

 Micro Blossom is a heterogenous architecture that solves **exact** MWPM decoding problem in sub-microsecond latency by taking advantage of vertex and edge-level fine-grained hardware acceleration.
-At the heart of Micro Blossom is an algorithm (equivalent to the original blossom algorithm) specifically optimized for resource-efficient RTL (register transfer level) implementation, with compact combinatorial logic and pipeline design.
+At the heart of Micro Blossom is an algorithm (equivalent to the original blossom algorithm) specifically optimized for resource-efficient RTL (register transfer level) implementation, with compact combinational logic and pipeline design.
-Given arbitrary decoding graph, Micro Blossom automatically generates a hardware implementation (either Verilog or VHDL depending on your needs) that accelerates the solution finding.
+Given arbitrary decoding graph, Micro Blossom automatically generates a hardware implementation (either Verilog or VHDL depending on your needs).
-The heterogenous architecture of Micro Blossom is shown below:
+The architecture of Micro Blossom is shown below:

 ![](./tutorial/src/img/architecture.png)